textileio/powergate/ffs/Design.md

 // FilConfig is the desired state of a Cid in the Filecoin network. type FilConfig struct {
 	// RepFactor indicates the desired amount of active deals
 	// with different miners to store the data.
 While making deals
 	// the other attributes of FilConfig are considered for miner selection.
 	RepFactor int
 	// DealDuration indicates the duration to be used when making new deals.
 	DealDuration int64
 	// ExcludedMiners is a set of miner addresses won't be ever be selected
 	// when making new deals, even if they comply to other filters.
 	ExcludedMiners []string
+	// TrustedMiners is a set of miner addresses which will be forcibly used
+	// when making new deals.
+An empty/nil list disables this feature.
+	TrustedMiners []string
 	// CountryCodes indicates that new deals should select miners on specific
 	// countries.
 	CountryCodes []string
-    // FilRenew indicates deal-renewal configuration.
+	// Renew indicates deal-renewal configuration.
 	Renew FilRenew
+	// Addr is the wallet address used to store the data in filecoin Addr string
 }

 // FilRenew contains renew configuration for a Cid Cold Storage deals.